jedi-academy/learn-2420/data/lessons/review_1.md

 #Seminar #13 Review
-ACIT3620 - BCIT - Winter 2018
+ACIT2420 - BCIT - Fall 2018

-I have suggested earlier that the final exam will be multiple choice, and based on the RHCSA, or at least the parts of that that we have covered.
+The number of asterisks following a command are a measure of its importance (and hence likelihood to be on the exam).

+How many two-star commands are there?

 ##Commands for the RHCSA  Topics